XiovV/Golty/README.md

 If you'd like to have multiple services run over a single port, Reverse Proxies can be used with the docker container.
 Popular options are [Traefik](https://containo.us/traefik/), [Caddy](https://caddyserver.com/) and [NGINX](https://github.com/jwilder/nginx-proxy).

 ##### Traefik
 Traefik is a popular option as a reverse proxy because it has official docker support and a high level of configurability.
-A `docker-compose` example for the Traefik container itself is below:
+A `docker-compose` example for a Traefik v2 container itself is below:
 ```YAML
 services:
   traefik: